Protocol Serialization and Deserialization¶

 ...

-incorporates much more context than a Codec
+The ClientProtocol incorporates much more context than a Codec does.

-Serialization takes the operation's schema via ApiOperation
+Serialization takes the operation's schema via ApiOperation, the endpoint to

 send the request to, and a general context bag that is passed through the